 The Company was formerly known as Allison Transmission (the "Predecessor"), an operating unit of General Motors Corporation, which, in the course of its bankruptcy proceeding was renamed Motors Liquidation Company ("Old GM").
-On August 7, 2007 (the "Acquisition Date"), substantially all of the assets and liabilities of the Predecessor were acquired by the Company, under an Asset Purchase Agreement (the "Asset Purchase Agreement") dated June 28, 2007 and entered into between Clutch Operating Company, Inc., a Delaware corporation owned by investment funds affiliated with The Carlyle Group and Onex Corporation (collectively the "Sponsors"), and Old GM, the direct parent of the Predecessor, pursuant to which the Company acquired certain equity interests of, and certain assets and liabilities held by, direct and indirect operating subsidiaries of Old GM (the "Acquisition Transaction").
-After completion of the Acquisition Transaction, Clutch Holdings, Inc., changed its name to Allison Transmission, Inc. ("Holdings") and Clutch Operating Company, Inc. changed its name to Allison Transmission, Inc. In addition to the Asset Purchase Agreement, the Company entered into a Transition Services Agreement (the "Transition Services Agreement") under which Old GM provided services to the Company.
-The agreement covered such services as information technology, human resources, payroll, Accounts receivable, Accounts payable and some engineering, among others, and generally allowed up to 18 months of transitional services depending on the service and the Company's ability to develop such services on its own.
+On August 7, 2007, substantially all of the assets and liabilities of the Predecessor were acquired by the Company, under an Asset Purchase Agreement (the "Asset Purchase Agreement") dated June 28, 2007 and entered into between Clutch Operating Company, Inc., a Delaware corporation owned by investment funds affiliated with The Carlyle Group and Onex Corporation (collectively the "Sponsors"), and Old GM, the direct parent of the Predecessor, pursuant to which the Company acquired certain equity interests of, and certain assets and liabilities held by, direct and indirect operating subsidiaries of Old GM (the "Acquisition Transaction").
+After completion of the Acquisition Transaction, Clutch Holdings, Inc., changed its name to Allison Transmission, Inc. ("ATI").
+In addition to the Asset Purchase Agreement, the Company entered into a Transition Services Agreement (the "Transition Services Agreement") under which Old GM provided services to the Company.
+The agreement covered such transitional services as information technology, human resources, payroll, Accounts receivable, Accounts payable and some engineering, among others, and generally allowed up to 18 months of transitional services depending on the service and the Company's ability to develop such services on its own.

 On July 10, 2009, General Motors Company ("GM") emerged from bankruptcy.
-On August 3, 2009, the Company and GM finalized an agreement (the "Cure Agreement"), pursuant to which GM assumed certain contracts and agreements between the Company and Old GM, including among others, the Asset Purchase Agreement, the Transition Services Agreement and certain other intellectual property and software license agreements, lease agreements, engineering services agreements, proving grounds use agreements, an employee matter agreement, a contract manufacturing agreement and a hybrid co-branding agreement.
+On August 3, 2009, the Company and GM finalized an agreement (the "Cure Agreement"), pursuant to which GM assumed certain contracts and agreements between the Company and Old GM, including among others, the Asset Purchase Agreement, the Transition Services Agreement and certain other intellectual property and software license agreements, lease agreements, engineering services agreements, proving grounds use agreements, an employee matters agreement, a contract manufacturing agreement and a hybrid co-branding agreement.
 GM also assumed certain other commercial contracts, arrangements and purchase orders with the Company in connection with conducting its business.